-That mechanism and the amount were agreed to by New Jersey’s political leaders in a deal announced late Friday.
+New Jersey’s political leaders agreed to that mechanism and the amount in a deal announced late Friday.

 The catch is they want money to go to “job training, education, housing assistance, healthcare, and other services in the communities most harmed by prohibition.
 Additionally, communities must have meaningful opportunities to weigh in on how the revenue is directed.”

 Giving money to public schools has come up as a possible recipient of cannabis tax revenue.
 It might be a bit of a stretch to say giving money to schools would address the harms created by prohibition versus the other sectors.
 However, a good argument could likely be made that money is desperately needed for all the categories mentioned above.

 Favoring Social Equity Cannabis License Applicants

 The second biggest issue is there is no category of “Social Equity Applicant” defined that would give minority entrepreneurs a clear path to a cannabis business license in New Jersey.
 Instead, the bill uses the term “social and economically disadvantaged” without clearly defining it.